Lipen/formal-methods-course/lec-smt.typ

 == Common Theories in SMT

-SMT traditionally focuses on theories with decidable quantifier-free fragments.
+SMT traditionally focuses on theories with _decidable_ quantifier-free _fragments_.

-Recall: a formula $alpha$ is $cal(T)$-valid iff $not alpha$ is $cal(T)$-unsatisfiable.
+Recall: a formula $alpha$ is _$cal(T)$-valid_ iff $not alpha$ is _$cal(T)$-unsatisfiable_.

 Checking the (un)satisfiability of quantifier-free formulas in main background theories efficiently has a large number of applications in:
 #columns(2)[
   - hardware and software verification
   - model checking
   - symbolic execution
   - compiler validation
   - type checking
   #colbreak()
   - planning and scheduling
   - software synthesis
   - cyber-security
   - verifiable machine learning
   - analysis of biological systems
 ]

 Further, we are going to study: